Level 04 · Manager Learning

 Strategy Cascade Map

-Connect vision → strategic pillars → initiative roadmaps → KPIs.
+Connect vision to strategic pillars to initiative roadmaps to KPIs.

 Use in: Enterprise alignment, transformation activation, OKR design.